Skip to content

 If updating doesn’t work, completely uninstall the audio driver.
 In Device Manager, right-click your audio device and select Uninstall device.
 Check Delete the driver software for this device and click Uninstall.
 Restart your PC and Windows will reinstall the driver automatically.

-We tested this on a laptop where updating the audio driver didn’t fix the error.
-After uninstalling and letting Windows reinstall it, the update completed successfully.
+When updating the audio driver doesn’t fix the error, uninstalling it and letting Windows reinstall a clean copy often lets the update complete.

 #Fix 2: Run Windows Update Troubleshooter